graphql-java-generator/graphql-maven-plugin-project/README.md

 # GraphQL Java Generator

+TODO: remove need to graphql-java-client from the server (needed because of the annotations)

 The GraphQL Java Generator makes it easy to work in Java with graphQL in a schema first approach.

 This project is an accelerator to develop <B>GraphQL clients</B> and <B>GraphQL servers</B> in java.
 That is: it generates the boilerplate code, and let you concentrate on what's specific to your use case: the queries/mutations/subscriptions you will call, when in client mode.
 And the response to the queries/mutations/subscriptions call, as well as the relations between objects, when in server mode.